What is meant by spiritual forces of evil in heavenly realms?

 Practical Implications for Believers

-Understanding the existence of spiritual forces of evil in heavenly realms changes how believers approach their struggles.
-Rather than seeing every conflict as merely human or material, they are encouraged to recognize the spiritual dynamics at play.
+Rather than seeing every conflict as merely human or material, believers are encouraged to recognize the spiritual dynamics at play.
 This awareness leads to a reliance on spiritual resources—prayer, faith, scripture, and the “armor of God” described by Paul—instead of solely human wisdom or strength.

 It also fosters humility and compassion.
 If people are not the ultimate enemy, this perspective can lessen blame and resentment, encouraging love even for those who oppose or harm us.
 Spiritual warfare is not about fighting people, but about standing firm in faith against spiritual deception and temptation.